gokhandeveloper/whataddress/readme.md

 # What Address

 This Google chrome extension lets you see the type of coin that is copied in to clipboard.
-I will also build a Windows and Mac version in the near future.

 ## Getting Started